 Don added, “Of course, we’re all very proud of her.
 We are particularly proud of her because she’s worked so hard to help individuals and to work across political lines and boundaries of countries with a focus on science and doing good.
 People are seeing that as she gets up and speaks.”

 Dr. Birx’s mother and brother agree that it’s odd seeing her on prime-time television.
 “It’s surprising to see her on TV every night, I have to admit.
 She never set out to do anything like this,” said Don.
 Adele echoed those words.
 “It’s really unusual seeing her on TV.
 We never expected this to happen and she was certainly never looking for publicity.
 She’s kept busy from morning till night; she hasn’t even had time to talk with us,” said Adele.
 “This is the busiest she has been.
 We miss her.”

-If you have questions about this story, please email Aparna Paul, Communications Manager at the Society for Science & the Public, at email@example.com.
+If you have questions about this story, please email Aparna Paul, Director of Communications at the Society for Science, at firstname.lastname@example.org.